Suing for Breach of Verbal Contract

 The exhibits and record at the trial showed that the plaintiff wrote four checks to T&M Corp., which was the name of the defendant's company.
 The defendant deposited the checks into the corporate account and used the account to purchase the company but not the other two buildings.
 The defendant testified that the rest of the money went toward corporate expenses, but the plaintiff didn't argue or provide contrary evidence.

 In response, the plaintiff alleged, according to an oral agreement, the defendant agreed to be liable for the loan if the company couldn't repay it.
 The court ruled in favor of the plaintiff because the defendant was liable for the outstanding loan balance.
-There was no breach of oral contract because the funds went toward corporate purposes.
+There was no breach of an oral contract because the funds went toward corporate purposes.

 If you need help suing for breach of verbal contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including working with or on behalf of companies like Google, Menlo Ventures, and Airbnb.